-The occupancy rate is a widely tracked metric for any hotel.
-One of the first steps in measuring the performance of your hotel is looking at its occupancy rate.
+The occupancy rate is a widely tracked metric in the hospitality industry and an important metric for any hotel.
+One of the first steps in measuring the performance of your hotel is by looking at its occupancy rate.

-What you’re trying to do, when you calculate your hotel occupancy rate, is to divide the number of rooms booked by the number of rooms available.
+What you want to do, when you calculate your hotel occupancy rate, is to divide the number of rooms booked by the number of rooms available.

 Put simply, a hotel with 50 rooms of which 35 are already booked has a 70% occupancy.